MicrosoftDocs/cpp-docs/docs/parallel/concrt/parallel-algorithms.md

 ##  <a name="parallel_for_each"></a> The parallel_for_each Algorithm

- The [concurrency::parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algorithm performs tasks on an iterative container, such as those provided by the STL, in parallel.
+ The [concurrency::parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algorithm performs tasks on an iterative container, such as those provided by the C++ Standard Library, in parallel.
 It uses the same partitioning logic that the `parallel_for` algorithm uses.

- The `parallel_for_each` algorithm resembles the STL [std::for_each](http://msdn.microsoft.com/library/8cb2ae72-bef6-488b-b011-0475c0787e33) algorithm, except that the `parallel_for_each` algorithm executes the tasks concurrently.
+ The `parallel_for_each` algorithm resembles the C++ Standard Library [std::for_each](http://msdn.microsoft.com/library/8cb2ae72-bef6-488b-b011-0475c0787e33) algorithm, except that the `parallel_for_each` algorithm executes the tasks concurrently.
 Like other parallel algorithms, `parallel_for_each` does not execute the tasks in a specific order.

  Although the `parallel_for_each` algorithm works on both forward iterators and random access iterators, it performs better with random access iterators.